 What the Rule Against Perpetuities Actually Does

 The rule against perpetuities prevents property from being locked up indefinitely.
-Without it, a trust or other arrangement could theoretically control property forever, keeping it out of productive use and tying the hands of future generations.
-Arizona's version of the rule gives estate planners significant flexibility while still setting an outer boundary.
+Without it, a trust or other arrangement could control property forever.
+That would keep assets out of productive use and tie the hands of future generations.
+Arizona's version gives estate planners significant flexibility while still setting an outer boundary.

 A nonvested property interest is invalid unless at least one of the following is true: 1.
 At the time the interest is created it is certain to vest or to terminate not later than twenty-one years after the death of a person who is then alive.
 2. The interest either vests or terminates within five hundred years after its creation.